hq6/Colorize/README.md

     colorize.py -p 'This is an interesting line=Blue' Input.log
     colorize.py -p 'This is an interesting line=Blue' -p 'Different topic=Red' Input.log

-    # Note that we run less in raw node
+    # Note that we must run less in raw node to see the colors.
     colorize.py -p 'This is an interesting line=Blue' | less -R